-The Christian Legal Society ("CLS") is a national association of Christian attorneys, law students, and law professors.
-CLS has student chapters at law schools nationwide, including at Drake Law School and the University of Iowa College of Law.
-CLS law student chapters typically are small groups of students who meet for weekly prayer, Bible study, and worship at a time and place convenient for the students.
+The Christian Legal Society ("CLS") is a national association of Christian attorneys, law students, and law professors, including attorney chapters in St. Louis and Kansas City.
+CLS has student chapters at law schools nationwide, including at the University of Missouri -- Kansas City, University of Missouri -- Columbia, and Washington University.
+CLS law student chapters typically are small groups of students who meet for weekly prayer, Bible study, and worship at a time and place convenient to the students.
 All students are welcome at CLS meetings.
-As Christians have done for nearly two millennia, CLS requires its leaders to agree with a statement of faith, signifying agreement with the traditional Christian beliefs that define CLS.
+As Christian churches have done for nearly two millennia, CLS requires its leaders to agree with a statement of faith, signifying agreement with the traditional Christian beliefs that define CLS.

 CLS has long believed that pluralism, essential to a free society, prospers only when the First Amendment rights of all Americans are protected regardless of the current popularity of their speech or religious beliefs.
-For that reason, CLS was instrumental in the passage of the federal Equal Access Act of 1984 that protects the right of all students, including religious groups and LGBT groups, to meet for "religious, political, philosophical or other" speech on public secondary school campuses.
+For that reason, CLS was instrumental in the passage of the federal Equal Access Act of 1984, 20 U.S.C. §§ 4071 et seq., that protects the right of all students, including religious student groups and LGBT student groups, to meet for "religious, political, philosophical or other" speech on public secondary school campuses.1

-As the current Director of the Christian Legal Society's religious liberty advocacy arm, the Center for Law and Religious Freedom, I have worked for over thirty years on securing equal access for religious student groups in the public education context, including higher education.
-I have testified twice before the Subcommittee on the Constitution and Civil Justice of the Judiciary Committee of the United States House of Representatives on the issue of protecting religious student organizations on college campuses.
+As the current Director of the Christian Legal Society's religious liberty advocacy arm, the Center for Law and Religious Freedom, I have worked for over thirty years to secure equal access for religious student groups in the public education context, including higher education.
+I have testified twice before the Subcommittee on the Constitution and Civil Justice of the Judiciary Committee of the United States House of Representatives on the issue of protecting religious student organizations on college campuses.2

 II.
-Religious Student Associations Need the Protection that SSB 1099 Will Provide.
+Religious Student Associations Need the Protection that HB 837 Will Provide.

-SSB 1099 is a commonsense measure intended to protect religious student associations' meetings on college campuses by prohibiting public college administrators from denying them meeting space because a religious student association requires its leaders to "affirm or agree to the student organization's beliefs or standards of conduct or further the student organization's mission."
+HB 837 is a commonsense measure intended to protect religious student associations' meetings on college campuses by prohibiting public college administrators from denying them meeting space because a religious student association requires its leaders or members to: